norayr/radioactive_lenses/README.md

 The only really dangerous lenses we found in my collection were Mamiya/Sekor 50mm f1.8 which came with my Mamiya 1000 DTL.
 It's also yellow.
 The device could identify the radioactive element, which is, no wonder notorious Thorium-232.

+Apparently, Pentacon 50mm F1.8 lenses with clean, not yellow at all glass, even a bit blue at some angles, are more radioactive than Mamiya 50mm F1.4 with yellow glass.

 When measuring Helios 85mm, the radiation level went lower than the background, when the device got closer to the glass: that's because it's built from solid metal, and it filters background radiation at it's front part which has small hood.
 These lenses are also a bit yellow.

 What was surprising, that lenses from the FED-3 camera, officially promoted as lenses with lanthanum optics, seem to have no dangerous level of radiation.